 The Future Fund

 In the midst of the nonsensical intergenerational debate that the previous federal regime used as a political tool to justify running unjustifiable budget surpluses the notion arose that the country would not be able to honour its liabilities to public sector superannuants unless drastic action was taken.
 Hence the hype and spin moved into overdrive to tell us how the establishment of a sovereign fund – ironically named the Future Fund (ironic because it actually undermines our future – more later) – would save the day.

 The Future Fund is a sovereign fund which have become favourites of the neo-liberals over the last 20 years.
-This site provides some international comparisons of sovereign funds.

 The mythology that surrounded the creation of the Future Fund was aided and abetted by statements from the so-called markets.
 For example, the CEO of the Association of Superannuation Funds of Australia claimed at the time that “the Future Fund was a savings vehicle while superannuation funds were investment vehicles with strategies aimed more at growth.”
 Nonsense!

 The financial market players lapped it up because they knew they were in for more largesse at the expense of public spending.
 Corporate welfare is always attractive to the top end of town while they draft reports and lobby governments to get rid of the Welfare state, by which they mean the pitiful amounts we provide to sustain at minimal levels the most disadvantaged among us.